1337est/dotfiles/README.md

 This is the directory structure of the `$HOME` or `~` directory.
 Each directory listed is of important when it comes to configuring my personal dotfiles and is important for synchronization between computer systems (e.g. personal laptop/computer, work computer, etc.) The details are below as a per directory explanation.

 ### XDG Base Directories

+A short specification to the XDG Base Directories can be found [here](https://specifications.freedesktop.org/basedir-spec/latest/):
 ### **`Videos`**

 A directory for organizing video files, such as tutorials, movies, and personal recordings.
 Applications that use this directory include: TODO: mpv, swappy?, etc